 Homemade Fine Dry Bread Crumbs

-Tear several slices of bread (with or without the crusts) up into small pieces and toss with about 1 tablespoon of olive oil per cup of bread pieces.
+Heat the oven to 325 F. Tear up several slices of bread (with or without the crusts) into small pieces and toss with about 1 tablespoon of olive oil per cup of bread pieces.

 Spread the bread pieces out on a foil-lined baking sheet and sprinkle lightly with salt.
-Bake at 325F for about 12 minutes, or until the breadcrumbs are browned and dry.
+Bake for about 12 minutes, or until the breadcrumbs are browned and dry.

-Put about 1/2 cup of the crumbs in a food storage bag and crush with a rolling pin or process in the food processor to make fine dry crumbs.
+Put about 1/2 cup of the crumbs in a food storage bag and crush with a rolling pin or process in a food processor to make fine dry crumbs.